Stock Break-Even Calculator

 Limitations and tips

-• Real broker statements may include additional fees, FX spread, routing fees, or rounding rules.
+• Real broker statements may include additional fees, FX spreads, routing fees, or rounding rules.

 • If you want fees included in average price, you can add fees into the cost field manually, but then break-even will double count unless you set fees to zero.